MarisaNicoleSloan/career-portfolio/medical-business-structured-data/README.md

 <img src="https://i.imgur.com/5xk7SFe.png" height="80%" width="80%"/>

-## Implementation
+### Dynamically Extracted Data

-- Dynamically extracted data from a database and mapped it to schema.org vocabulary to create structured data
+- I dynamically extracted data from a database and mapped it to the schema.org vocabulary to create structured data.
+This approach ensured that the information presented in search results was up-to-date and accurate.

-- Enhanced various structured data types, including:
-  - BreadcrumbList
-  - MedicalBusiness
-  - FAQPage
-  - MedicalClinic
+### Enhanced Structured Data Types

+- I enhanced various structured data types, including BreadcrumbList, MedicalBusiness, FAQPage, and MedicalClinic.
+These enhancements allowed us to provide richer and more informative data to search engines.

+### Implementation of Structured Data

-- Implemented structured data to provide search engines with rich information about medical businesses
+- I implemented structured data to provide search engines with rich information about medical businesses.
+This structured data included details about services offered, medical specialties, frequently asked questions, and clinic locations.

 ## Results and Achievements
 - 20% increase in click-through rates to pages for medical treatment facilities, including a 10% increase in overall organic traffic